Menu Information

 Schoolcafe Website

 Monitor student meal accounts by visiting SchoolCafé.
-You’ll need to set up username and password (Instructions English / Spanish).
-There are multiple benefits to this new software including the ability to:
+There are multiple benefits to this software including the ability to:

-• Apply for meal benefits (free and reduced) - instructions English / Spanish
+• Apply for meal benefits (free and reduced) Click here to access instructions

 • Check status of meal benefits application and view/print meal benefit notifications